ENGG1340gp121/psyvariar/README.md

 We mainly use `curses.h` library.

 ## How to compile and run
+**Make sure the size of you terminal is at least 150 x 50 to display properly.**
 ### Step 1.
 ```bash
 cd src # Enter the ./src directory